owntone/owntone-server/docs/configuration.md

   sync_disable = <true|false>
   ```

-- `offset_ms` - Start delay in milliseconds relatively to other speakers, for example Airplay.
+- `offset_ms` - Start delay in milliseconds relatively to other speakers, for example AirPlay.

   **Note:** Negative values correspond to moving local audio ahead, positive correspond to delaying it.